Assessing the application of Corporate Donations

 Whether your passion is art or endangered animals in the rainforest, corporate giving can become the lifeblood of a particular charity.
-Business donations to charity account for nearly 5 times the amount that individual taxpayers claim each year, it is a critical part of the success and growth of a charity such as Kids West.
+Business donations to the charity account for nearly 5 times the amount that individual taxpayers claim each year, it is a critical part of the success and growth of Australian Children charities such as Kids West.

-Choosing a charity to support can be a confusing array of choice.
+Choosing a charity to support can be a confusing array of choices.
 It is very important to first do your research.
-Fortunately, not only are there charity watchdog groups, but charities are also required to file certain documents for public viewing.
+Fortunately, not only are there charity watchdog groups but charities are also required to file certain documents for public viewing.

 Kids West have proudly developed this new Corporate Giving Tool that allows us to report instantly on where every single proposed donation dollar would be spent.

-We believe in two very important elements when it comes to Business Donations to Charity:
+We believe in two very important elements when it comes to Corporate Donations to Charity:

 (1) Transparency of Funds – we want to show you where every single dollar will be invested